Skincare 101: Acne and Probiotics

 Artificial fragrances

 Skincare and cosmetics featuring man-made fragrances can aggravate allergies and trigger side effects.
-In particular fragrances created with Phtalates are wise to steer clear of.
+In particular fragrances created with Phthalates are wise to steer clear of.
 These are a group of chemicals considered to be endocrine disruptors.

 Tea tree oil